 Ripley Ice Cream: It’s almost impossible to visit Ripley without trying some of the “World’s Best Ice Cream”!
 The ice cream is lusciously soft and creamy, with a great selection of delicious flavours.
 Expect to queue, as the shop is always ridiculously busy.

 Q1.
 Has Ripley ever been a film location?

 Yes.
 Filmmakers chose the village of Ripley as one of the locations for the 1970 TV adaptation of Jane Eyre, in which Susannah York was Emmy-nominated for her portrayal of Jane.
 All Saints Church features several times in the movie.

 Ripley Castle was also a location for “Frankenstein” (1984), starring Robert Powell and Carrie Fisher.

 Q2.
 Where can I park in Ripley Village?

 The village car park is located just off the A61 and offers plentiful, free parking.
 It’s moments from the centre of the village.
 Satnav HG3 3AX.

-No dogs (other than assistance dogs) can visit the castle or gardens, due to the deer in the park.
-There is a scenic dog walk through the woods on Hollybank Lane, around the outside of the castle walls, with dog bins at regular intervals along the lane.
+No. Due to the deer in the park, you cannot take any dogs (other than assistance dogs) into the castle or gardens.
+There is a scenic dog walk through the woods on Hollybank Lane, outside the castle walls, with dog bins at regular intervals along the lane.

-Do you love countryside walk?
-Here’s a picturesque 9-mile circular walk around pretty North Yorkshire villages which starts and ends in Ripley.
+Do you love countryside walks?
+Here’s a picturesque 9-mile circular walk around North Yorkshire villages that starts and ends in Ripley.